Please read this risk Warning carefully before using the Website operated by MINEXIA Limited.

 1) Loss of Capital

 You should be aware that certain types of mining and exploration investments or geographical locations may be more or less susceptible to reduced or negative growth.
-You should also remember that when your investment is sold, you may get back less than you invested.
-You should only invest as much as you can afford to lose and as part of a diversified portfolio.
-Your capital is at risk.

 The natural resources sector can be illiquid; consequently, there can be times when investors in private mining and exploration companies will be unable to sell their investments.
 Liquidity is the ease with which you can sell your shares after you have purchased them.
-Buying shares in businesses offering shares via NR Private Market may not be able to be sold easily or be listed on a secondary trading market, such as Alternative Investment Market (AIM) or the London Stock Exchange.
+Buying shares in businesses promoting their offering via NR Private Market may not be able to be sold easily or be listed on a secondary trading market, such as Alternative Investment Market (AIM) or the London Stock Exchange.

 5) Frequency of Dividends